chingu-voyages/v18-geckos-team-02/README.md

 ## Setup :hammer_and_wrench:

-To run the app locally, clone the repo install the app using:
+To run the app locally, clone the repo and install the app using:

 ```
   $ git clone https://github.com/chingu-voyages/v18-geckos-team-02